F-Adams/FindGit/README.md

 ## Testing
 I've tried to test the app as much as I can, attempting to explore as many edge cases as I could think of, however it is possible that there are bugs and other issues that
 I might want to explore further in the future.
-Fell free to test
+Fell free to test the app thourghly.
+Suggestions and feedback is always welcome!